+Figure 14: Disaster Resilience Results

 Tools & Settings

-The Tools & Settings section of the main window contains, as the name suggests, several tools and settings that will likely be useful at some point in your use of PI+.
+The Tools & Settings section of the main window contains, as the name suggests, several tools and settings that will be useful for customizing E3+ and performing advanced tasks.

-Figure 5: Tools & Settings
+Figure 15: Tools & Settings

 Exporting and Importing Forecasts

 Perhaps most important among the various tools and settings available on the Tools & Settings screen are the forecast export and import features.
-Due to our new system of automatically managing forecast files, it is no longer possible to simply pass along a ".RWB" workbook file to other users or to REMI for support because a given installation of PI+ will not know about forecasts in files that it did not create itself.
+Due to our new system of automatically managing forecast files, it is no longer possible to simply pass along a ".RWB" workbook file to other users or to REMI for support because a given installation of E3+ will not know about forecasts in files that it did not create itself.
 The solution to this is our new export and import features.
-The corresponding tiles are located under the "Tools" heading.
-The export feature will allow you to select any forecasts you want to share and package them up in a single file that can be imported by another user with the same PI+ model.
-Exported forecasts will be contained within a new ".FEX" file format.
+The corresponding tiles are located under the Tools heading.
+The export feature will allow you to select any forecasts you want to share and package them up in a single file that can be imported by another user with the same E3+ model.
+Exported forecasts will be in either ".FEX" or ".FEXML" file format.
+The former format will export the entire workbook, and the latter one will export the inputs that can be rerun when imported, resulting in a much smaller and more flexible file to be read in.
 When selecting forecasts for export, be aware that any parent control forecasts are required to be exported as well and will be automatically checked off.

-Figure 6: Forecast Export
+Figure 16: Forecast Export

 File Cleanup

 Another file management feature is the forecast backup file.
-Each time a forecast is saved, a backup file is created as well so that there is something to fall back in case the file is corrupted or lost when it is next used.
+Each time a forecast is saved, a backup file is created as well so that there is something to fall back on in case the file is corrupted or lost when it is next used.
 If you end up with too many backup files in the Workbooks subdirectory of your model folder or if you find that you would like to attempt to access a backup, you can use the File Cleanup feature.
-The File Cleanup dialog will determine how many forecast files exist that are unknown to PI+ as either backups, exports that have yet to be imported, or any other forecast files and allow you to deal with them by either deleting or importing them.
+The File Cleanup dialog will determine how many forecast files exist that are unknown to E3+ as either backups, exports that have yet to be imported, or any other forecast files and allow you to deal with them by either deleting or importing them.

+Options

+The options menu consists of several minor settings.
+You can change the E3+ color scheme, select an alternative tile navigation design, decide whether exported files should automatically open, allow for E3+ to use the Internet to retrieve OpenStreetMaps data, supply a sound file for use as an indicator alert that E3+ has finished running a forecast, and select from several alternative industry labelling forms that include NAICS codes.

+Map Colors

+The map colors interface allows for selecting what colors the map should use when it displays results.
+To select your preferred color option, choose it from the gallery and click the Save as Default button.
+Custom colors ranges can be created by using the Add New button.
+Three-color ranges are offered for ease of viewing both positive and negative results on the same map while two-color ranges work better for black-and-white printing.